gabrielguerrero/ngrx-traits/README.md

   * add the addSelectEntityTrait trait

-Now we want to logic select a product in the list , for that add the addSelectEntityTrait trait:
+Now we want to logic selectEntity a product in the list , for that add the addSelectEntityTrait trait:
 #### products-basket.traits.ts

 ```ts